soltros/configbuilder/README.md

     go mod tidy
     ```
 ### Note on steam-deck-support.nix
 The Steam Deck module is still being ironed out.
 Use at your own risk.
+Note that the main NixOS ISO available on the website may not boot on your Steam Deck.
+You may need to generate an ISO with the SteamOS modules built into the kernel.
+Use the Steam NixOS ISO builder [script](https://github.com/soltros/configbuilder/blob/main/tools/steam-nixos-iso-builder.sh).
+This tool will add the [steam-deck-support.nix](https://github.com/soltros/configbuilder/blob/main/modules/steam-deck-support.nix) module, and everything needed to run Steam OS into the live disk.

 ### Note on Standard Libraries